Results from: "Differences in transportation and leisure physical activity by neighbourhood design controlling for residential choice"

 Results of the study demonstrate that physical activity levels differed according to the neighbourhood built environment.
 Participants residing in grid neighbourhoods were more likely to participate in transportation walking and cycling, leisure cycling, as well as vigorous-intensity leisure physical activity compared to participants residing in curvilinear neighbourhoods.
 Participants residing in warped-grid neighbourhoods were more likely to participate in transportation cycling and vigorous-intensity leisure physical activity compared to participants residing in curvilinear neighbourhoods.
 However, our study findings also suggest that although neighbourhood street design influences ones participation in physical activity, it may not result in a greater amount of time spent in transportation and leisure physical activity.
 Therefore, health promotion programs such as informational interventions (e.g. community campaigns, point of decision prompts) and behavioral and social interventions (e.g. individually adapted behavior change, social support groups and networks), in combination with built environment modification, might be needed to encourage increased physical activity levels among Canadians.
 Municipal land use and urban design policies and incentives are needed to encourage the development of grid or warped-grid neighbourhoods that are highly walkable and increase physical activity rates while deterring the development of curvilinear or “suburban” neighbourhoods that have low levels of walkability.

-Suggested Citation: McCormack GR, Koohsari MJ, Oka K, Friednereich CM, Blackstaffe A, Alaniz FU, Farkas B. Differences in transportation and leisure physical activity by neighbourhood design controlling for residential choice.
-Journal of Sport and Health Science.
-2019. doi: https://doi.org/10.1016/j.jshs.2019.05.004
+Suggested Citation: McCormack GR, Koohsari MJ, Oka K, Friedenreich CM, Blackstaffe A, Alaniz FU, Farkas B. Differences in transportation and leisure physical activity by neighborhood design controlling for residential choice.
+Journal of sport and health science.
+2019 Nov 1;8(6):532-9.

-(1) De Nazelle A, Nieuwenhuijsen MJ, Antó JM, Brauer M, Briggs D, Braun-Fahrlander C, Cavill N, Cooper AR, Desqueyroux H, Fruin S, Hoek G. Improving health through policies that promote active travel: a review of evidence to support integrated health impact assessment.
-Environment International.
-2011;37(4):766-77.
+De Nazelle A, Nieuwenhuijsen MJ, Antó JM, Brauer M, Briggs D, Braun-Fahrlander C, Cavill N, Cooper AR, Desqueyroux H, Fruin S, Hoek G. Improving health through policies that promote active travel: a review of evidence to support integrated health impact assessment.
+Environment international.
+2011 May 1;37(4):766-77.